ajestudillo/project/content/project/Out-group effects/index.md

 url_video: ""
 ---

 One of the most replicated findings in psychological research is the Other-Race Effect, which demonstrates that individuals are better at identifying faces from their own race compared to faces from other races.
-In our lab, we investigate the cognitive and neural mechanisms underlying this effect and examine how it influences interactions with others.
+In our lab, we investigate the cognitive and neural mechanisms underlying this effect and examine how it influences interactions with others.  tttttttttt

 Representative publications: